 Selecting the Best Portable Generator

-As engines get lighter and more efficient, so do power generators.
-There is currently an increasing number of manufacturers that release generator model after generator model.
+As engines get lighter and more efficient, so do portable generators.
+There are currently an increasing number of manufacturers releasing generator model after generator model.
 This can make it extremely difficult to find a good product.

 This is especially true when considering the fact that these generators usually serve as back-ups.
-It is crucial that they function every time there is an emergency.
+This means they spend a lot of time sitting around, waiting for an opportunity to shine.
+As such, it is crucial that they function every time there is an emergency.
 Choosing a low-quality model may mean that you will be unable to use electrical equipment and devices when you need them most.
 Alternatively, you may realize that the generator is using more gas than you have allotted.

-It is for this reason that we have done the research and testing for you, and have come up with the best generators for personal and home use.
+It is for this reason that we have done the research and testing for you.
+As a result, we have come up with the best generators for personal and home use.
+See the chart below for our recommendations, then below for our buyer’s guide and individual generator reviews.
+At the end of each review is a link leading to a more complete breakdown of that particular portable generator.

 - Think about what you’re going to use it for – You will have to think about the purpose that the generator will serve.
 Do this before considering what various models have to offer.
 The most important aspect of making an informed decision is understanding how you want to use the product.
 If you’re not sure, then a light, general, all-purpose generator like the Pulsar Generator may be the best choice.

-- Features and capabilities – Once you determine why you need a generator, think about what features you want the generator to have.
+- Features and capabilities – Once you determine why you need the best portable generator, think about what features you want the generator to have.
 Also, consider how much power you need it to output.
 This may depend on whether you want it as a backup generator for your home, or to carry in your car and run power tools for tasks such as MIG welding.

-- Decide on a budget – More power and features will mean that the generator will have a larger price tag.
+- Decide on a budget – More power and features will mean that the generator will come with a higher price tag.
 Decide how much you are willing to spend.
 However, keep in mind that you should always consider buying at least a mid-range generator.
 These models will typically provide the best “bang for your buck”.

 It can sometimes be complicated to create generator systems where several pieces of equipment work together.
-However, the engineers at Predator have simplified the process.
-For those products, only a parallel connection kit is required.
+However, the engineers at Predator have simplified the process for their models.
+For those generators, only a simple parallel connection kit is required.
 This makes it ideal for times when mobility is an issue.
 Sometimes it’s better to have two 30-pound generators than one 110-pound alternative.

 Depending on where you live, a well-selected power generator can make a lot of difference.
 This having been said, these pieces of electrical equipment can only do so if they are properly maintained and are durable.
 There is nothing worse than having a generator break down during a blackout that may last up to a week, especially if you need electricity in order to work.